 By performing tasks — such as automatically sending clients reminders and personalized discount codes — automation helps organizations stay competitive in the marketplace.
 Automation also frees up workers to focus on value-add activities.

 What does it mean to digitize a business process?

 Take banks, for instance.
-Just several years ago, customers had to physically go to a branch, stand in line, and interact with a teller to do something as simple as deposit a paper check.
-Digitizing these transactions has made banks far more efficient and customer-centric, as consumers can now self-serve on their bank’s website or app.
+Not long ago, customers had to go to a physical branch, stand in line, and interact with a teller to deposit a paper check.
+Digitizing these transactions has made banks far more efficient and customer-centric.
+Consumers prefer the convenience of serving themselves on their bank’s website or app.